Chart Color Schemes

 Recent residential development output has been above average within Tamworth - West when compared nationally

-This financial year has seen $23.9 million in commercial development approvals, showing moderate commercial growth.
-Compared to the rest of NSW, Tamworth - West has slightly higher development activity, with 33.0% more approvals per person over the past five years, balancing buyer choice while supporting current property values.
-Recent construction comprises 47.0% standalone homes and 53.0% medium to high-density housing, marking a shift from the area's existing housing stock (currently 95.0% houses).
-This change reflects decreasing developable sites and evolving lifestyles, offering more diverse and affordable housing options.
-The location has approximately 231 people per dwelling approval, suggesting room for growth.
+This financial year has seen $23.9 million in commercial development approvals, reflecting moderate commercial growth.
+Compared to the rest of NSW, Tamworth-West has slightly higher development activity, with 33.0% more approvals per person over the past five years.
+Recent construction comprises 47.0% standalone homes and 53.0% medium to high-density housing, marking a shift from the area's existing housing composition, which is currently 95.0% houses.
+This change reflects decreasing developable sites and evolving lifestyle preferences.
+The population density stands at approximately 231 people per dwelling approval, suggesting room for further growth.

-According to AreaSearch's latest quarterly estimate, Tamworth - West is projected to grow by 736 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, creating favorable conditions for buyers and potentially supporting population growth beyond current projections.
+According to AreaSearch's latest quarterly estimate, Tamworth-West is projected to grow by 1,253 residents by 2041.
+Given current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development